 Great job on planning ahead!
 I absolutely love that you're putting together a transition fund!

-On the other hand, there are benefits to selling your leave.
-You'll be officially done with the military, and you will get a chunk of cash for your unused leave.
+On the other hand, from a strictly cash perspective, selling leave will give you more money overall.
+If you are able to work right up to your separation date, you can get the full pay and benefits, plus get a payout for your unused leave.
 The amount is calculated by dividing your base pay by 30 (days in an average month) and multiplying it by the number of days of leave you are selling.
-Federal income taxes are withheld at 25%, though your actual tax burden will depend on your entire tax situation for the year.
+Federal income taxes are withheld at 22%, though your actual tax burden will depend on your entire tax situation for the year.
 State and local taxes may also be withheld.
 (Note: leave earned in a tax-exempt combat zone is not subject to taxation.)
-I have a hard time understanding why this would be an attractive option, but I know plenty of people who prefer it.

 Of course, you may not have a choice.
 Authorization for terminal leave is (mostly) up to the discretion of the command.
 I've heard of plenty of people who have been denied terminal leave, or only permitted to take a portion of the leave that they have available.
 Be sure your plan doesn't rely on selling back leave or being able to take terminal leave.
 The military is going to make you stay flexible until the very end!